semuadmin/sandpit/README.md

 ** NOTHING TO SEE HERE - MOVE ALONG **

-Testing sandpit for VS Code and GitHub Actions Continous Integration workflows, build toolchains and other shiz.
+Testing sandpit for VS Code and GitHub Actions Continuous Integration workflows, build toolchains and other shiz.

 ## <a name="currentstatus">Current Status</a>